redhat-cip/spinalstack-doc/docs/source/ops/logging/configuration.rst

 Components Configuration
 ------------------------

-Following is the list of the puppet modules used for SpinalStack logging infrastructure :
+Following is the list of the puppet modules used for Spinal Stack logging infrastructure :

 ==================== ===============================================================
 name                 homepage